akka/akka/akka-docs/rst/scala/actors.rst

 the same principles for the children, ensuring that their ``preStart()`` method is called only at the creation of their refs.

-For more information see :ref:`what-restarting-means-scala`.
+For more information see :ref:`supervision-restart`.

 Initialization via message passing
 ----------------------------------